Glossary of Formal Languages and Compilation

 Fixed point

-value x such that f(x) = x.
-Example: 0 is a fixed point of f(x) = x², because f(0) = 0.
+value $x$ such that $f(x) = x$.
+Example: $0$ is a fixed point of $f(x) = x^2$, because $f(0) = 0$.
 In semantics, used to define loops and recursion.

 → See L5, L7